QA Investigation Results

 Initial Comments:

-Based on the findings of an onsite unannounced Medicare recertification survey completed on April 29, 2023, Fresenius Kidney Care of Reading, was found to be in compliance with the requirements of 42 CFR, Part 494.62, Subpart B, Conditions for Coverage of Suppliers of End-Stage Renal Disease (ESRD) Services-Emergency Preparedness.
+Based on the findings of an unannounced, Medicare complaint investigation survey initiated onsite August 23, 2024 and completed offsite , Fresenius Kidney Care of Reading was identified to have the following standard level deficiencies that were determined to be in substantial compliance with the requirements of 42 CFR, Part 494, Subparts A, B, C, and D, Conditions for Coverage of Suppliers of End-Stage Renal Disease (ESRD) Services.

 Plan of Correction: